How Do You Recognize a Distracted Driver? (And What Should You Do if You’re Hit by One)?

-According to the NHTSA, the Official US Government Website for Distracted Driving, “Distracted driving is any activity that could divert a person’s attention away from the primary task of driving.
-All distractions endanger driver, passenger, and bystander safety”.
+According to the National Highway Traffic Safety Administration (NHTSA), distracted driving is “any activity that could divert a person’s attention away from the primary task of driving.”

 - Using a cell phone in any way